Rostyslav-Liashenko/LearnAssembly/README.md

 # LearnAssembly
-#My attempts to learn assembler
+My attempts to learn assembler.
+I use NASM.
-#I use NASM